monicanq/python_exercises/README.md

 # python_exercises
-A collection of random exercises in python
+The exercises in this repository are a random collection of exercises that I have found in books or the internet in order to keep practising code every day.